orbitdb/field-manual/01_Tutorial/04_P2P_Part_1.md

 - `NPP.node.config.set("Addresses.Swarm", ...` restores the default swarm addresses.
 You should have run this in node.js only
 - `relay: { enabled: true, hop: { enabled: true, active: true } }` sets up a your node as a "circut relay", which means that others will be able to "hop" through your node to connect to your peers, and your node will hop over others to do the same.

+Again, you won't have to do either of these restorations if you're starting with a fresh IPFS repo.
+These instructions are just included to deepen your understanding of what's going on in the stack.
 We realize we've been spending a lot of time in IPFS config and IPFS commands - it's understandable, since the IPFS features form the backbone of what we're doing with OrbitDB.

 > **Note:** If you experience 529 errors from the `preload.ipfs.io` servers in your console, rest assured that there is nothing wrong with your app.
 Those servers exist to strengthen the network and increase application performance but they are _not_ necessary.
 You can re-insert `preload: { enabled: false }` any time and still remain connected to the global IPFS network

 ### Getting a list of connected peers

+Your users will want to know which users they are connected to or at the very least how many peers.
+You'll enable that using a simple IPFS function.

-First, create the `getIpfsPeers` function inside of the `NewPiecePlease` class.
+Create the `getIpfsPeers` function inside of the `NewPiecePlease` class.

 ```diff
 + async getIpfsPeers() {